linuxfoundation/lfevents/README.md

 7. Visit the local site URL saved from above.
 To find it again run `lando info`.

+8. In the admin you will need to edit the [Search & Filter](https://lfeventsci.lndo.site/wp/wp-admin/edit.php?post_type=search-filter-widget) settings.
+The full url to the result pages are hardcoded in the "Display Results" of each filter.
+These will need to be set to the correpsonding local instance url.

 ### Notes

 * You can stop Lando with `lando stop` and start it again with `lando start`